linkerd/linkerd-failover/README.md

 services backed by services in other clusters (through Linkerd's multicluster functionality).

-> Note: Currently this annotation is not being used, and instead the primary service is declared through the `trafficSplit.primaryService` Helm value.

 ## Operator

 Linkerd-failover is an operator to be installed in the local cluster (there